-II.
-Sources for standards to be used by the Panel
+I. Sources for standards to be used by the Panel and by the Venice Commission

 The sources of law identified below are among the most important to which Panel members will refer in conducting their reviews.
 Panel members will have a special interest in applying OSCE commitments when conducting reviews requested by OSCE Participating States.